ullalaaron/bearmarketbusters-app/README.md

 The first meme NFT collection that makes the bear market go away.

-Tech used:
+Cool stuff used to build this:

 - React w. hooks
 - Typescript
+- FramerMotion
+- ChakraUI
 - EthersJS
- - ChakraUI